MLAbram/edu-iot-digital-twin-lab/Week-6/README.md

 ## Week 6: The "Command & Control" Logic
 To achieve Bi-Directional Control, we have to flip the script.
 Until now, the ESP32 has been a "Talker" (Publisher) and the Bridge has been a "Listener" (Subscriber).
 Now, the ESP32 needs to do both.

+## ⚖️ Step 1: Clone Wokwi Work
+1. Open curriculum-iot-digital-twin-celsius-lab-week-3.
+2. Make a copy by clicking on the down arrow next to the grayed out Save button.
+If your Save button is red, click to save first.
+Select the Save a copy options and name it: curriculum-iot-digital-twin-celsius-lab-week-6.

 Step 1: The Real-World Scenario
 We’ll frame this as the "Remote Override" system.